US Toll Free Call/Text:

 According to Harvard Health, Erectile Dysfunction can be an early warning sign for heart or other health issues.

-This may be because the cause of heart problems and ED is atherosclerosis.
+This may be because the cause of heart problems and ED is Atherosclerosis.

 Atherosclerosis narrows the arteries due to fat and cholesterol buildup.
 The arteries may not be able to supply blood to the heart or penis, or other body parts in sufficient amounts.